The ‘aWake Before Death’ (ABD) project came about through a collaborative partnership process based on existing relationships between:

 The kit of resources is designed by the community group to be sustainable and ongoing beyond the life of the project.

-aWake Before Death will be promoted at MOFO, January 2016 and through the World Health Organisation (WHO).
+aWake Before Death was promoted at MOFO, January 2016 and through the World Health Organisation (WHO).

 Clarence City Council is a member of WHO Age Friendly Cities and Communities Network and Age Friendly Global Database of programs and activities.

 The aWake Before Death partnership group gratefully acknowledges funding from:

 Pallative Care Tasmania.
 “Networking for End of Life Care Across Tasmania: Integration, Innovation and Inclusion” Project; and